ultush/ontario-trillium-foundation-grants/methodology-otf-since_2015.md

 | Youth                               |               | 640              |
 | Youth                               | Seniors (65+) | 1                |
 | (blank)                             |               | 1                |

+The version of the otf_data_inventory_en file which has been cleaned up using OpenRefine is available here: [otf_granting_data_since_april_1_2015_original2-openrefine-output](https://github.com/ultush/ontario-trillium-foundation-grants/blob/master/otf_granting_data_since_april_1_2015_original2-openrefine-output.csv).
+The cleaned up file was used to create the following tables.

 _Table 2: Number Of Grants By Population Served And Fiscal Year_